Lovely layered light at St. Andrews Cemetery in Darien, Ga.

-So, About Me
+So, A Bit About Me aka ‘Artist’ Statement

 Hi!
 I’m Jennifer.
 She/her.